The following information will give you a general overview of what to expect and what to bring. Please let us know if you have specific questions.

 Here is a suggested clothing list.
 These items are essential for your comfort and safety.
 Cotton garments are fine for indoors but do not keep you warm when wet or sweaty.

-- Pants – fleece or wool and cotton
+- Pants – fleece or wool

 - Tights & Shorts - for biking